anpham6/chrome-docs/source/legacy.rst

 Settings
 --------

 Deprecated settings from *squared-functions* were removed.
-Misplaced properties that are undetected will use the default :target:`E-mc` value.
+Misplaced properties that are undetected will use the default **E-mc** value.

 .. option:: --migrations

-  Will be required as of :target:`squared-express 3.2.0` for those who still have not to made the suggested conversions. [#]_
+  Will be required as of :target:`squared-express 3.2.0` for those who have not made the suggested conversions. [#]_

 .. option:: --no-migrations